lucaferranti/lucaferranti.github.io/index.md

 <!-- RIGHT COLUMN -->
 @@col-12,col-lg-8

-\begin{biography}{resume="/assets/ferranti_cv.pdf"}
+\begin{biography}{academic_resume="/assets/academic_cv.pdf", short_cv="/assets/short_cv.pdf"}
   > *My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humour and some style.* - Maya Angelou
-  I am a computer science PhD student at the University of Vaasa.
-My research interests lie in computational mathematics and its application to engineering domains.
-Particularly, I have experience in computational algebraic geometry and polynomial solvers optimisation.
-Application domains I have experience with include computer vision and satellite positioning.

-  If you want to collaborate with me or simply fund my research, do not hesitate to contact me.
+  Open source, open science, open education and scientific computing enthusiast!

+  I have strong experiene in software development in Julia, both in industry and academia.

+  Broadly speaking, my research interests lie at the intersection of applied mathematics, computer science, and their application to engineering domains.
+  I aim to bridge the gap between engineering and mathematicians, by exploring new computational methods for complex real world solutions.

+  I am always looking to learn more and apply my computational skills to new application domains.
+If you would like to chat with me, get in touch!

 \end{biography}

 \shortcv{
-  interests=["Computational Mathematics", "Algebraic Geometry", "Satellite Positioning", "Computer Vision"], education=[
+  interests=["Scientific computing", "Computer algebra", "Automated reasoning", "Interval methods", "Fuzzy logic"], education=[
     ("PhD in Computer Science, ongoing", "University of Vaasa"), ("M.Sc. (with honours) in Electrical Engineering, 2019", "Tampere University"),